Renesas-SST/rz-build-scripts/rz-cmn-srp/ubuntu/README.md

 To build Ubuntu images with full RZ SoC IP support, you must first manually download the required proprietary components.
 These files are gated behind click-through license agreements.

 > [!IMPORTANT]
 > The script `setup_ubuntu_environment.sh` is a helper script that prepares the Ubuntu environment and dependencies.
-It assists the main build process but does not perform the full build itself, which is handled by the `rzsbc_builder.sh` script.
+It assists the main build process but does not perform the full build itself, which is handled by the `rz_builder.sh` script.
 > Please ensure that you are making this build in an Ubuntu 24.04 OS environment through docker/VM/native-OS installations.

 For more details on each Ubuntu image, please refer to its README: